earvinpiamonte/mbx-gulp/README.md

 npx mbx-cli install
 ```

-Visit [npmjs.com/package/mbx-cli](https://www.npmjs.com/package/mbx-cli) for full documentaion of `mbx-cli`.
+Visit [earv.in/mbxc](https://www.earv.in/mbxc) for the full documentaion of `mbx-cli`.

 ## Available commands/ tasks

-1. Minify custom CSS; copy the watched files to the designated folder on `platforms/`:
+- Minify custom CSS; copy the watched files to the designated folder on `platforms/`:
     ```sh
     gulp
     ```

-2. Watch for file changes, then automatically apply the updates to the designated folder on `platforms/`:
+- Watch for file changes, then automatically apply the updates to the designated folder on `platforms/`:
     ```sh
     gulp watch
     ```

 ## Recomended workflow

-1. Open up a terminal and `cd` to the app project.
+1. Open up a terminal and `cd` to the app project
-1. Run `gulp watch`.
+1. Run `gulp watch`
 1. Code...
-1. Run the project Activity on Eclipse.
+1. Run the project on IDE

 ## Watched files